zrlay/dj-braintree/docs/cookbook.rst

 Making individual purchases
 ---------------------------

-On the subscriber's customer object, use the charge method to generate a Stripe charge.
+On the subscriber's customer object, use the charge method to generate a Braintree charge.
 In this example, we're using the user with ID=1 as the subscriber.

 .. code-block:: python